Chapter

 new guy whom I had been envious of, while he was digging in next to me,

-many months before.
+several months before.
 That day was a thousand years removed from the

-thoughts on my mind today.
+thoughts in my mind on this day.

 Then it happened.
 I watched the door gunner in the helicopter directly